Mulesoft Interview Questions

 27) Explain the parameters to configure a scheduler

 Parameters related to configuring a scheduler are:

-Frequency: It is a frequency used by Scheduler to triggers flows.
+Frequency: It is a frequency used by Scheduler to trigger flows.

-Start Delay: It is the time to wait before triggering any flow.
+Start Delay: It is time to wait before triggering any flow.

 Time Unit: The time unit for frequency and Start Delay.

 Scatter-Gather Router is the most used routing event processor.
 It can send a request message to more than one target concurrently.
 This router then collects responses from all routes and aggregates them back into one response.

 29) What are the error types in MuleSoft?

 30) What are the advantages of SOAP?

 The advantages of SOAP are: